 - 1. The Chancellor, or designee, has sole authority to close the entire NSHE or any part of the system for unforeseen events which may include but are not limited to extreme weather conditions, natural disasters, or other emergencies.
 In the event the Governor closes all or any part of the state offices, the Chancellor will be notified and will similarly declare NSHE properties closed, as appropriate.
-When the NSHE or any part of the system is closed, employees at the affected location(s) are granted administrative leave.
+When the NSHE or any part of the system is closed, employees at the affected location(s) may be required to work remotely, if possible, or may be granted administrative leave.
 No other person has authority to close offices or grant administrative leave. - 2.
 The President, or designee, of each campus has the authority to close the campus for unforeseen events (as defined above).
 The President, or designee, must report such closure to the Chancellor and receive acknowledgement, if possible, prior to the closure, unless there is an emergency status that requires immediate action.
-In the event of a campus closure, employees at the affected institution or location will be granted administrative leave.
+In the event of a campus closure, employees at the affected institutions or locations may be required to work remotely, if possible, or may be granted administrative leave.
 No other person has the authority to close offices or grant administrative leave. - 3.
-When campuses or offices are open, employees desiring not to report to work due to extreme weather conditions or natural disasters must request and receive approval of annual leave. - Employees on previously approved leave during a closure do not get administrative leave credit.
-(Added 6/05)
+The decision between requiring employees to work remotely or granting administrative leave shall be governed by institutional policy or procedure.
+Campuses must have a policy or procedure in place that delineates these processes.
+All policies and/or procedures must consider the nature of the closure, operational requirements, roles and capabilities of the impacted employees, and include criteria and procedures for these decisions, ensuring clarity, fairness, and consistency across the institution. - 4.
+When campuses or offices are open, employees desiring not to report to work due to extreme weather conditions or natural disasters must request and receive approval of annual leave. - Employees who, during a closure instituted pursuant to this section, are already on previously approved leave or working remotely pursuant to Chapter 4, Section 19 of this Manual, shall not receive administrative leave credit.